glenkleidon/JSON-ND/README.md

  }

 ```
+Pascal, Kotlin and Typescript styles have the added advantage that the syntax complies with the convention that the data-type (return type in this case) is appended after a last colon in the JSON String.

-For C style languages, the method would be defined as:
+For C style languages, and  the method would be defined as:
 ```
  {
    "mathObject:Interface [